 Smart light bulbs in the home are a great way to save energy, and smart vacation settings turn lights on and off in different rooms to make it appear someone is home.
 Smart criminals, such as organized crime or cyber-criminals, could hack your system and learn your vacation programs, thus alerting them that you are on vacation.
 They could then sell that information to street criminals informing them of who might be out of town in that criminal’s area.
 From this example, it is clear that organizations need to apply security to IoT devices so that access is denied to unauthorized users, devices, and malware.

 ITAM will provide inventory information to a security system.
 Without the inventory information, an organization might not be aware of existing connected IoT entities and their potential security risk.
 If you don’t have an inventory of all devices connected to the internet, then you don’t have a complete security solution.
+There is a piece of content by vantiq that explains how you can keep control of the combination of technologies you use in your own digital business.
 In my opinion, the lines between ITAM and security will continue to disappear; meaning, that one day, complete security solutions will not exist without an ITAM solution in place.

 The good news so far is that Skynet is not yet self-aware which, if you are familiar with the movie Terminator, signaled the beginning of the rebellion against humans.
 We might not be facing a threat from intelligent interconnected computers waging war on the human race; however, we do face threats from other countries, criminals, and terrorist factions.
 Computer systems as well as all their connected devices could be used against us if compromised by someone with malicious intent.
 IoT will force a fundamental change in how security is implemented by making inventory control and knowledge about the presence of connected entities a priority security requirement.